-Lots of places have jagged borders, but few are as mixed up and convoluted as the bits and pieces of intertwined towns Baarle-Nassau and Baarle-Hertog.
+Many places have jagged borders, but few are as convoluted as the jumble of white crosses that marks the intertwined towns of Baarle-Nassau and Baarle-Hertog.

-It all started in the Middle Ages when parts of these lands were owned by the Dukes of Brabant, and parts by the Lords of Breda, and later the House of Nassau.
-When the countries of Belgium and Netherlands were formed it was necessary to establish the borders between them but the demarcation line of the two countries in Baarle was so confusing that a special border commission was needed to sort it out.
+It all started in the Middle Ages, when parts of these lands were owned by the Dukes of Brabant and parts by the Lords of Breda, and later the House of Nassau.
+When Belgium and the Netherlands were formed, it became necessary to establish a border between the two countries.
+In Baarle, the demarcation was so confusing that a special border commission was needed to sort it out.